 Since 1991 Aso Villa has had the following occupants as Presidents;

-A new occupant in the person of Muhammadu Buhari will come in on the 29th of May 2015 when the current president hands over to the president-elect in a historic event.
+A new occupant in the person of Muhammadu Buhari came in on the 29th of May 2015.

 Buhari recently appointed a transition committee to ensure smooth take-over of the government.

 Muhammadu Buhari - President and Commander-in-Chief.

 Prof. Yemi Osibanjo (SAN) - Vice President

 Muhammadu Buhari was sworn in on the 29th May, 2015 as the new President and Commander in Chief of the federal republic of Nigeria tahen over from Dr Goodluck Jonathan

 1. Dr Ngozi Nkonjo-Iweala - Minister of Finance & co ordinating minister of Economy

 2. Arc.
 Mike Onolememen - Minister of Works

 3. Mr. Abdul Bulama - Minister of Science and Technology